GPHMF/Fulcrum/README.md

 - [ ] Add more provider-specific statistics
 - [ ] Add print-friendly versions of resources
 - [ ] Multi-language support
+- [ ] Add diagrams and images to improve visual appeal

 ---